astrxnomo/basic-data-structures-py/README.md

 The code examples are in Python, and the explanations assume that you are a software engineer.

-I should mention that this wiki is a fork of Problem Solving with Algorithms and Data Structures using Python, generously Creative Commons licensed from its authors Brad Miller and David Ranum.
+This repository is a fork of Problem Solving with Algorithms and Data Structures using Python, generously Creative Commons licensed from its authors Brad Miller and David Ranum.
 I chose to adapt their book based on my experience as a student.